kazurayam/KS_TestCase_loses_its_code_when_moved_over_another_with_the_same_name/docs/index.md

 <img src="https://kazurayam.github.io/KS_TestCase_loses_its_code_when_moved_over_another_with_the_same_name/images/step10.png" alt="step10" />
 </figure>

 Ah!
-My script was still there!
+My script was still there in the filesystem!
 But Katalon Studio will never recognize this file again.
 This is really sad.

 ## Conclusion